plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 These map visualizations are interactive!
 Scroll or double-click to zoom, click-and-drag to pan, hover over points to see their values.

 By default, these maps are downloaded from the public Mapbox API.
-If you are using [Plotly On-Premise](https://plot.ly/product/enterprise/) you will need to license an account from Mapbox Studio or license a private Mapbox Atlas server.
+If you are using [Chart Studio Enterprise](https://plot.ly/product/enterprise/) you will need to license an account from Mapbox Studio or license a private Mapbox Atlas server.

 ### Configuring Plotly with Mapbox Atlas

 Connecting Mapbox Atlas to Plotly is currently a beta feature.
 If you would like to run these products together, please reach out to our support team.
-You will need to configure your Mapbox Atlas server and your Plotly On-Premise with custom settings.
+You will need to configure your Mapbox Atlas server and your Chart Studio Enterprise with custom settings.

-Mapbox Atlas server is licensed and installed separately from Plotly On-Premise.
+Mapbox Atlas server is licensed and installed separately from Chart Studio Enterprise.

 ###### Step 1.
 Configure Mapbox Atlas to serve vector tilesets for MapboxGL
 Configuring Mapbox Atlas to serve vector tilesets is a Beta feature by Mapbox and does not come configured out of the box in Mapbox Atlas.